Anodontia: Research

 A recent study in 2019 by R. Constance Wiener and Christopher water looked at anodontia, hypodontia, and oligodontia in children West Virginia.
 There is a high prevalence of children with missing permanent teeth in West Virginia compared to the rest of the nation.
-During this study, 500 panoramic images were taken of children between the ages of 6 to 11.
+During this study, 500 panoramic images were taken of children between the ages of 6 and 11.
 Out of the 500 images taken, 60 children had at least one or more missing permanent teeth.
 The results showed that more females had one or more missing permanent teeth than males.
 From the 60 children who had missing permanent teeth, 15.5% were female and 8.8% were males.

-A case study conducted in 2016 of a 6 year old boy presented with anodontia.
+A case study conducted in 2016 of a six-year-old boy presented with anodontia.
 There was no family history of anodontia and the patient did not present any other symptoms for ectodermal dysplasia.
 It was observed the hypodontia was present in the maxillary arch and the only teeth present were the left primary first molar and the bilateral primary second molars.
 It was also observed that the buccal mucosa, palate, and floor of the mouth were considered normal.
 The patient proceeded with oral rehabilitation and give removable denture to wear.
 The patient struggled in the beginning to keep wearing the denture until gradually learning to adjust to it.
 The family reported no problems with retention and began a monthly recall visit in order to monitor any eruptions of teeth or adjustments that needed to be made.
 Improvements in speech skills, communication, and self esteem were also observed after placement of the denture.

-Another case study in 2013 of an eight year old boy who reported missing teeth, difficulty chewing, and difficulty speaking was seen to have other symptoms of ectodermal dysplasia.
+Another case study in 2013 of an eight-year-old boy who reported missing teeth, difficulty chewing, and difficulty speaking was seen to have other symptoms of ectodermal dysplasia.
 The father confirmed there is a family history of missing teeth.
 The patient also had sensitivity to heat, absence of sweating, dry skin, absent eyebrows and eyelashes, hyper pigmentation, and many other ectodermal dysplasia symptoms.
 After a full examination, the patient was diagnosed with complete anodontia.
 The patient was treated with a complete set of removable dentures.
 After the dentures were given, the patient's facial presentation and expressions improved.
 The patient was also set up for recall follow ups every six months.
 Drastic improvement was seen with improvements with chewing and speech.